Koshimizu Town Disaster Prevention Base Complex Government Building "Watashino"

 In addition, it is the first complex government building in Japan to incorporate a phase-free concept, making it a facility where the goods and services used on a daily basis can be used in emergencies.

-In addition to spatial concept design and functional organization, we also handled the naming and signage.
-In order to make this facility a ``personal home'' for each town resident, we proposed the common name ``Watashino'' and named it the Koshimizu Town Disaster Prevention Base Complex Government Building (commonly known as ``Watashino''), as well as the concept and charm of Koshimizu Town.
-We are working to strengthen the facility's image by reflecting this in the VI and developing it into logos and signage concept design.
+In addition to the spatial concept design and functional arrangement, we were also involved in naming and signage.
+In order to make this facility a "personal place" for each and every resident, we came up with the nickname "Watashi-no" and named it Koshimizu Town Disaster Prevention Base Complex Office (commonly known as Watashi-no).
+We also reflected the concept and the charm of Koshimizu Town in the VI and developed it into the logo and sign concept design to strengthen the image of the facility.

 In addition, I was in charge of planning and operating the opening ceremony, providing classes on how to use the fitness gym and laundry, and sampling fries and coffee.As a highlight, I created a ``giant kusudama'' shaped like a potato, a specialty of Koshimizu Town, and published a book.
 The children of the town, who have grown up with the facility, celebrated the opening by breaking it.
 The ceremony was held with great success, with over 1,000 participants, including those from outside the town, representing about 1/4 of the town's population.
 Since then, the "giant kusudama" is still displayed at the entrance of the government building as a memory of the opening day celebrated by everyone.